Building Trust Through Effective Emergency Preparedness: A Guide for Commercial Real Estate Managers in Los Angeles

 Preparedness improves when people know who to listen to, what to expect, and what is expected of them.

-Preparedness as trust
+Preparedness as Trust

 At its core, emergency preparedness is about trust.
 Occupants trust that leadership has thought through scenarios before they happen.
 Staff trust that they will be supported when making decisions under pressure.
 General and portfolio managers trust that their buildings are not just compliant, but resilient.

+Plans are important.
 But trust is what makes them work.

 ![Consulting [ph].png](https://static.wixstatic.com/media/e7b261_6f3712a04a9047c4a1edb14e98acf8d1~mv2.png/v1/fill/w_149,h_73,al_c,q_85,usm_0.66_1.00_0.01,enc_avif,quality_auto/Consulting%20%5Bph%5D.png)